 The league commissioner will decide how many players of each position you can choose.
 After you’ve collected all your data, prepare a list of your rankings and identify your most valuable players that you’ll hope to draft.
 Be sure to pick players you believe will accumulate the most points for you.
 This is determined by how well they actually play during their NFL games.
 You’re literally building your fantasy team!

 Finally, the day you’ve been looking forward to has come: Draft Day!
 You got your picks down, you did your research, and you’ve determined your line-up.
-Many people opt for a live draft because it’s a great experience to huddle up with some friends and have a lot of the work done for you.
-Luckily for you, the D and sports go hand-in-hand and is offering an amazing fantasy draft party package including; a private suite for 8 to 20 people, a fantasy draft kit, multiple HD televisions, cocktail service (first drink free!), food available for purchase, and $25 match play.
+Many people opt for a live draft party because it’s a great experience to huddle up with some friends and have a lot of the work done for you.
+Luckily for you, the D and sports go hand-in-hand and is offering an amazing fantasy football draft party package including a private man cave for you and your friends, a fantasy draft kit, multiple HD televisions, cocktail service (first drink free!), and an optional open bar upgrade.
 You may be a rookie, but it doesn’t take a “Mike Ditka” to know that that is a score of a deal!

 Even when the draft party is over with, the fun still continues!
 Be sure to start your best players each week before Thursday Night Football begins.
 If a player is injured, you can bench him until he is healed and ready to play the next game.
 A lot of strategy comes to play throughout the season: if a player isn’t doing so hot, you have the option of trading players between members of your league or even replacing him with another player from the free agency.
 Also, pay attention to the teams’ bi-weeks as you wouldn’t want to start a player who doesn’t have a game that week!